whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-06-Luxor-Box-May-2015-Review.md

 <p><a href="https://www.mscskincare.com/product/lavender-and-spearmint-lip-cream/">MSC Skin Care - Lavender and Spearmint Lip Cream</a> FULL SIZE! $7</p>
 <blockquote>Creamy, moisturizing, and vegan, too!
 Our lip cremes contain nourishing oils like Sunflower and Apricot Kernel combined with vitamin-rich sunflower wax helps keep your lips moisturized all day long.
 Our fresh lip balms are super moisturizing, and are great lip balms for men, too!</blockquote>
 <p>The smell of this lip balm is so refreshing, it's like a spa for your lips!
 You definitely smell both the Lavender and Spearmint right off the bat.
 I put some on my lips as I started writing this review minutes ago and noticed my lips are all moisturized now.
-When I first put it on it gave a very slight tingly feeling due to the spearmint oil, but subsided soon after.
+When I first put it on it gave a very slight tingly feeling due to the spearmint oil, but subsided soon after.</p>
 <br>

 ![Luxor Box May 2015 Sucre](/images/LuxorBoxMay2015Sucre.jpg)